caltemose/site-generators/ssg-site/source/index.html.md

 ### CSS Processing and Helpers

 Site generators generally come with a css-preprocessing language, usually [SASS](http://sass-lang.com).
-I'm not going to go into their functionality here but if you write CSS and aren't familiar with SASS or [LESS](http://lesscss.org), check them out.
+I'm not going to go into their functionality here but if you write CSS and aren't familiar with SASS or [LESS](http://lesscss.org), check them out (try [this]() or [this]()).
 They give CSS some much-needed intelligence.
-You can also expect support for the [Compass](http://compass-style.org) styling framework.
+You can also expect support for the [Compass CSS authoring framework](http://compass-style.org).

 ### Uglifying: Minification and Compression